threefoldtecharchive/tfchain_tft_bridge/specs/bridge.md

 ## Pallet TFT Bridge

-Is the main runtime functionality, distributes consensus for minting / burning tokens on TF Chain and manages signature passaround for the validators in order to execute a multisig transaction on the central Stellar bridge wallet.
+Is the main runtime functionality, distributes consensus for minting / withdrawing tokens on TF Chain and manages signature passaround for the validators in order to execute a multisig transaction on the central Stellar bridge wallet.

 Contains following extrinsic to call: